fusion-energy/neutronics-workshop/tasks/task_12_CAD_mesh_fast_flux/README.md

+## This task is currently under development and may not work

 ## </a>Task 12 - Unstructured mesh on CAD geometry

-Please allow X minutes for this task.
+Please allow 20 minutes for this task.

-Expected outputs from this task are in the [presentation]().
+Expected outputs from this task are in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop#/13).

 This task creates neutronics geometry from CAD files and creates an unstrucutred mesh that is then used to score volumentic heating on the CAD geometry.